Kitch41/Webapps-From-Scratch-23-24/README.md

 # Web App From Scratch @cmda-minor-web 2023 - 2024

 In this readme file you can find everything you need to know about this webapp.
-More intro text add later....

-## How to install

-Install guide (don't know if needed)
+The things i write here is the thought process i went through in creating this webapp.
+It mostly consists of explanations of the things i did and not so much the code since that will be in another file called <a href="https://github.com/Kitch41/Webapps-From-Scratch-23-24/blob/24abbd10b74daee4f038774e4f57f6c1c6cf2bcc/coding.md">coding.md</a>

 ## Process report

 ### Day 1 - Kickoff